 If the main note is dotted, the dot is obviously 'inherited' for all other notes as well, so writing another d would be redundant.
-But if you want to shift the dot of a chordal note, you must add a d, followed by the shift parameters (as described on p.26).
+But if you want to shift the dot of a chordal note, you must add a d, followed by the shift parameters, as described on p.27.

-• Normally PMX will automatically set notes in a chord so that collisions are avoided (in a second, e.g.).
-If you don't like the result, you can shift the note by one notehead width to the right with r, or to the left with e.
+- Normally PMX will automatically set notes in a chord so that collisions are avoided (in a second, e.g.).
+If you don't like the result, you can shift the note by one notehead width to the right with r, or to the left with e. - The position of accidentals will also be adjusted automatically by PMX so as to avoid collisions.
+But, as with single notes, you can shift accidentals of chord notes manually 30, using the parameters described on p.27.